treyhunner/treyhunner.github.com/source/_posts/2021-11-22-python-black-friday-and-cyber-monday-sales-2021.markdown

 Sundeep Agarwal is offering his [Practice Python Projects](https://learnbyexample.gumroad.com/l/py_projects/blackfriday) for free this week (normally $10) as well as a [Learn by example Python bundle](https://learnbyexample.gumroad.com/l/python-bundle/blackfriday) (which includes Practice Python Projects) for $2 (normally $12).

+### Python Problem-Solving Bootcamp

+Rodrigo of Mathspp is offering 40% off his [Python Problem-Solving Bootcamp](https://mathspp.gumroad.com/l/pythonbootcamp/blackfriday) which involves a community that will be solving Advent of Code 2021 exercises together during December 2021 as well as Jupyter notebooks and an eBook of analysis around the challenges.

 ### Django-specific sales

 Adam Johnson's Speed Up Your Django Tests is [on sale for 50% off](https://adamchainz.gumroad.com/l/suydt) (it's normally $49).